Your business: how many hours do you need to work?

 Example: Donna is a freelance scribe/consultant.
 She does not outsource any work.
 She knows how many paid hours she needs to do hands-on every week to make a profit.
 She has scheduled more than those ‘required’ number of paid work hours into her working week because 1) she is able to handle that workload, and 2) it is always a good idea to earn extra when you can, so that you are able to make ends meet when business slows down or unforeseen expenses arise.

 Unpaid work hours – working ‘on’ your business

 Do you know how many unpaid work hours (i.e. administering and marketing your business) you need to do each week?
 If not, try documenting how much time you spend doing all the different tasks required to manage your business, in a week.
-You may be surprised at the number of hours you spend on those unpaid tasks.
+You may be surprised at the large number of hours you spend on those unpaid tasks.